alexZ82/DTW/README.md

 # Dynamic Time Warping (DTW) for Measuring Event Related Potential latency differences
-## The goal of this project was to formalise and evaluate the use of of DTW as a method of estimating latency differences in ERPs
+## The goal of this project was to formalise and evaluate the use of DTW as a method of estimating latency differences in ERPs

 ## Published work